 Long-term care insurance is a type of private insurance specifically designed to cover long-term care services.
-LTC insurance, as it’s often called, will reimburse a daily amount for services related to assistance with ADLs.
+Long -term care insurance, as it’s often called, will reimburse a daily amount for services related to assistance with ADLs.
 You may not qualify for LTC insurance if you are in documented poor health or already receiving long-term care services.

 Health insurance programs sometimes cover long-term care services.
 If your insurance does cover it, it’s typically only for skilled, short-term care that is medically necessary.

 Medicare pays for health care for Americans 65 and older or those under 65 who receive disability benefits.
 While it does cover medically necessary care, it does not pay for custodial care or long-term care services unless: a) it is short-term care following a hospitalization, b) it is to treat a specific health condition, c) to prevent further health decline, or d) it is a form of hospice care.